calculix/cae/README.md

 # Features

+- CalculiX CAE goes with the latest CGX and CCX compiled for Linux and Windows.
+Windows version of CGX is taken from [CalculiX Launcher v3.4](http://www.calculixforwin.com/)

+- INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
+Final model is saved also with .inp format ready to be calculated with CCX.

+- Official [HTML documentation](doc) is natively integrated into the keyword edit dialogs.

 - Calculix keywords hierarchy with all attributes is maintaned in [editable XML file](config/kom.xml).

-- "New keyword" dialog shows apropriate chapter of the official [HTML documentation](doc).

-- INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
-Final model is saved also with .inp format ready to be calculated by CalculiX.

 - [Solid mesh parser](src/model/parsers/mesh.py) supports includes in the input file.
 Tested on the all official CacluliX examples.
 See [tests.log](src/tests.log).

-- Surfaces and sets of the imported mesh could be highlighted in the [VTK module](src/gui/vtk_widget.py).

 - Application's global settings could be set up in the File->Settings menu.
 Settings are maintained in editable env-file with Python syntax.
 The file is automatically overwritten during the workflow.

 - [Optimal job management](src/model/job.py):

     - if you use subroutines, CalculiX sources could be automatically recompiled from GUI;
-    - run analysis directly from GUI - you'll be notified on job completion;
+    - run analysis directly from GUI;
     - open results in GraphiX or convert to VTU format and open them in [Paraview](https://www.paraview.org).

 - Supports UNV mesh import.